 FFP requires that applicants use FFPMIS to apply for a development food security activity under this RFA.
-FFPMIS can be accessed at https://usaid-ffp.entellitrak.com/.
+FFPMIS can be accessed at FFPMIS.

-- To request access or for technical questions, please contact the FFPMIS helpdesk: FFPMIS Support@devis.com. - O The FFPMIS helpdesk is staffed from 9:00 a.m. to 5:00 p.m.
-EST, Monday through Friday, except holidays. - Potential applicants are encouraged to start the submission process early, as new account creation and answers to technical questions may take more than one business day. - User guides and additional FFPMIS resources can be found on the Technical and Operational Performance Support (TOPS) site.
+• To request access or for technical questions, please contact the FFPMIS helpdesk: FFPMIS Support.

+- O The FFPMIS helpdesk is staffed from 9:00 a.m. to 5:00 p.m.
+EST, Monday through Friday, except holidays. - Potential applicants are encouraged to start the submission process early, as new account creation and answers to technical questions may take more than one business day. - User guides and additional FFPMIS resources can be found on the FFPMIS Training and Documentation Resources.